Discover local Swiss foods from the canton of Neuchâtel at the Hotel Palafitte.

 The waitress arrived and provided a small bowl of rice to my left, an empty plate in the center, and a steaming pot of quenelle in a brownish-red sauce to my right.
 I placed some rice on my plate, scooped some of the fish cake and a generous portion of sauce over it.
 At home, I would rarely have the time or patience to make such a dish, so I relished the opportunity to finally taste it.
 I really liked the delicate flavor of the fish in the quenelle along with the rich flavor of the velvety crayfish sauce.

-To finish up this exceptional dinner featuring produits du terroir, I ordered a smooth and creamy dessert laced with absinthe and topped with a delicate cylinder of shaved chocolate (CHF 12).
+To finish up this exceptional dinner, I ordered a smooth and creamy dessert laced with absinthe and topped with a delicate cylinder of shaved chocolate (CHF 12).
 It had a light green hue, as this highly alcoholic beverage is nicknamed la fée verte (the green fairy).
-I thought the dessert was delicious, but I personally thought it could have had an even stronger kick of the absinthe flavor (my husband thought it was perfect, however).
+While the dessert was delicious, I thought it could have had an even stronger kick of the absinthe flavor (my husband thought it was perfect, however).

-Overall, we had excellent service at this restaurant, with friendly and attentive waitstaff, making it one of our best experiences in Switzerland so far.
+Overall, we had exceptional service at this restaurant, with friendly and attentive waitstaff, making it one of our best experiences in Switzerland so far.

 That night on the terrace at La Table de Palafitte, everyone was taking photographs.
 The Alps, visible in the distance, had taken on a peach and rose-colored glow as the sun began to set over the horizon.
 At this lakeside location with a stunning view, I had a wonderful meal that celebrated some of Neuchâtel’s local food and wine.